Community-centered design

 • Investigate any injustices the community has faced at the hands of the government and any historic mistrust that has resulted.

-• Explore any tension that might impact how you are perceived as a representative of the Federal government when engaging with these communities.
+• Explore any tension that might impact how you are perceived as a representative of the federal government when engaging with these communities.

 Engage with the broader community (other government agencies, nonprofits, grassroots organizations, or other groups working on a community level) to seek out knowledge and additional perspectives.